 - Consider climate or soil moisture sensor-based controllers that automatically adjust the watering schedule based on weather or soil moisture conditions.
 Look for WaterSense labeled controllers.

 - Follow these water tips and irrigation schedules to help lower your water bill.

 - Adjust water schedule seasonally:

-- Summer – no more than twice per week, if needed
+- Summer – no more than twice per week, when needed

 - Spring/Fall – 1/2 of the summer schedule (once per week, as needed)

 - Winter – turn system off and water manually if needed.
-Leaving it on affects your utility bill all year.
+Leaving it on increases your utility bill all year.